Lomi Composter Review: A Sustainable Solution To Food Waste

 Cleaning the Lomi composter

-Cleaning the Lomi after a composting cycle is a very easy process.
+Cleaning it after a composting cycle is a very easy process.

 Sometimes the lid will get a little bit of dirt or food waste on the inside if you have a full bucket when you start your cycle.
 To clean the lid, I just give it a spray with Blueland Multi-Surface cleaner (a very affordable, subscription-based eco-friendly cleaning product), and wipe it down with a damp cloth.
 That’s it, super simple.